 Choose from 200+ flexible, affordable online degree programs.

 At SNHU, your success is our mission.
-As an accredited, nonprofit university, we’ve helped thousands of students reach their goals with flexible, career-focused online degree programs—and some of the lowest online tuition rates in the nation.
+As a nonprofit, accredited online university, we’ve helped thousands of students reach their goals with flexible, career-focused online degree programs—and some of the lowest online tuition rates in the nation.
 Find your program to see how SNHU can help you succeed.

 Areas of Study